 Our law firm serves clients in Grand Rapids, Kalamazoo and throughout southwest Michigan.

-Being accused of theft can be a stressful experience, as they are some of the most confusing of all criminal cases.
+Facing first-time offender theft charges can be a stressful experience, as they are some of the most confusing of all criminal cases.
 In some proceedings, an arrest will be based upon paperwork and other evidence instead of an eyewitness account.
 Therefore, you need to know what happens when someone files a police report against you for theft.

 If you live in Michigan and find yourself facing a theft charge, understanding the legal process is crucial.
 While you can count on a Michigan theft crimes defense attorney to handle all essential tasks, it is helpful to know what to expect.
 This article explains what happens after a police report is filed against you, the potential penalties, options for getting charges dismissed, and how plea negotiations work.